coreruleset/documentation/content/deployment/install.md

 ## Setting Up OWASP CRS

 OWASP CRS contains a setup file that should be reviewed prior to completing set up.
-The setup file is the only configuration file within the root 'coreruleset-{{< param crs_latest_release >}}' folder and is named `csr-setup.conf.example`.
+The setup file is the only configuration file within the root 'coreruleset-{{< param crs_latest_release >}}' folder and is named `crs-setup.conf.example`.
 Examining this configuration file and reading what the different options are is **highly** recommended.

 At a minimum, keep in mind the following: